tonytwei/environment-monitor/README.md

 - **Data Visualization:** The frontend, built with SvelteKit and styled with Tailwind CSS, provides a user-friendly interface to visualize the collected data using Chart.js.

-- **Local and Remote Access:** The application is containerized using Docker Compose, which allows it to be deployed and accessed both locally and remotely.
+- **Local and Remote Access:** The application is containerized using Docker Compose, which allows it to be deployed easily for development and deployment.

 - **Database Integration:** The application uses a MySQL database to store the collected data.
 This allows for historical data tracking and analysis.